-Step 1 - Find the source of the apartments meaning find out the management company of the building
+Step 1 - Find the source of the apartments, meaning find out the management company of the building who controls the vacancies and have the authority to rent out the apartment

 Step 2 - Go straight to and rent directly from the source which is the management company of the building

-So where exactly do you find an aggregated source of no broker fee, no fee rental New York apartment buildings where the website is also solely focused on no broker fee buildings, their management companies AND also solely focused on the NYC area?
-The steps are easy and great but consumers need a map in order to find the treasure, which in this case is the no broker fee apartments.
+The problem is finding a simple to use aggregated tool that pools the sources together in an easy to digest manner.
+So where exactly do you find an aggregated source of no broker fee, no fee rental New York apartment buildings where the platform is also SOLELY focused on no broker fee buildings and their management companies.
+The steps are easy enough to follow but even the savviest of renters need a map to follow in order to find treasure.
+The treasure in this case being the no broker fee apartments.

 The real players in the space are: